YokeshMohanraj/Tesla-ShowRoom/README.md

 👉 The Cars are bought from individuals and as well as from Dealers.

 👉 The Dealers are the Banks or NBFC who recover the vehicle from the people who haven’t repayed their loan.
-Since their collateral is the vehicle.
+Since their collateral is the vehicle, So this showroom buys those vehicles and sell it to the customers  as a second Hand vehicle.

  💼 **MAJOR BUSINESS REQUIREMENTS** :